manzana2164/DB/readme.md

-# Workpik MySQL Deployment with Docker
+# Worpik MySQL Deployment with Docker

 This repository contains the necessary files to deploy a MySQL database using Docker.
 This setup is intended for testing and interview purposes for "Worpik".